Deepacat/Ae6r/e6 base and expert kube to port/readmeDeepaNotes.txt

-these are files from e6es expert kubejs folder
+these are files from e6es kubejs folder to be ported or removed, the files should be removed after their use is resolved (ported or removed)
-(not the base mode folder, those should also be ported though) that have not yet been ported to ae6r, they should be ported then deleted when the recipes are replicated

 I use /tools/e6recipefixer.js as a script to port files with more than a few recipes the rest I just mostly ai autocompleted through porting